Depression &

 Low-Dose Sublingual Ketamine at night:

-Not yet studied or published, but mounting anecdotal evidence that dosing very low (5-12 mg sublingual - that’s a 16th-8th of a 100mg troche) at night and eventually every other night can lift heavy depression and help sometimes help with anxiety.
-This is a “sub-perceptual dose," but has worked for some people who have tried everything else and then miraculously find that low-dose ketamine can help.
-Warning: Only use prescription ketamine!
-“Street ketamine,” in powdered form is increasingly cut with fentanyl and can be fatal.
+It’s not yet studied or published, but there is mounting anecdotal evidence that dosing very low (5-12 mg sublingual—that’s one 8th-16th of a 100mg troche) at night and eventually every other night can lift heavy depression and sometimes help with anxiety.
+This is a “sub-perceptual dose,” but it has worked for some people who have tried everything else and then miraculously found that low-dose ketamine can help.
+Here is a practitioner who specializes in this approach.

 Ayahuasca Journeys:

-Ayahuasca contains harmaline, a natural anti-depressant, in addition to the psycho-emotional and energetic healing that ayahuasca can facilitate.
-Some people have tried other plant medicines over the years to only finally find relief from depression with ayahuasca.
-The best way to really give this a shot is to attend a retreat where you drink multiple times over 1-2 weeks and see how you feel afterward.
-Another option is to find a local Santo Daime group and start attending weekly sessions.
+Ayahuasca contains harmaline, a natural antidepressant, in addition to the psycho-emotional and energetic healing that ayahuasca can facilitate.
+Some people have tried other plant medicines over the years, only to finally find relief from depression with ayahuasca.

 Additional